mlcourses/lab-1-blog-post-group1_cs281/post.md

 ## Project Steps

 ## Breadboard Proficiency
 For the first part of the lab, we experimented with a breadboard to understand their use.
-We began by exploring the breadboard and indentifying connections on the board specically GND and 5V and finding patterns.
-We saw how the wires that were connected to the top row contained +5 Volts while to lower row contained GND.
-Also when a +5 volt wire was connected to a group with a column of 5 below it would give voltage to the rest of the row.
-When a +5V wire was connected to the group with two columns, it would give voltage to the same column.
+We began by exploring the breadboard and indentifying connections on the board, specically how the holes are wired, using the GND and +5V terminals.
+We saw how the holes in the top 4 rows, the top 2 rows are wired to each other, and the bottom 2 rows are wired to each other.
+Thus, the top 2 rows were wired to +5V, while the bottom 2 were wired to GND.
+Also, when a +5 volt wire was connected to a row of 5 holes, it would give voltage to the rest of the row.
+When a +5V wire was connected to the column with only 2 holes per row, it would give voltage to the same column.
 When we used the logic indicators, we found this hypothesis to be correct.